zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 1. Injecting an envoy sidecar directly with NGINX Ingress Controller.
 2. Using the Open Service Mesh `ingressBackend` "proxy" feature.

-# NGINX Ingress controller and OSM with sidecar injected
+# NGINX Ingress Controller and Open Service Mesh with Sidecar Injection

-First install OSM in the cluster
+First, install OSM in the cluster.

 ```bash
 osm install --mesh-name osm-nginx --osm-namespace osm-system
 ```

-### Mark NGINX Ingress controller namespace for sidecar injection
+### Mark the NGINX Ingress Controller namespace for Sidecar Injection

-*NOTE:* Depending on how you install NGINX Ingress controller, you might need to create the `namespae`.
-For example, if you are using manifests to install NGINX Ingress controller, you can complete all of the steps on our documentation page, *EXCEPT*, actually deploying NGINX Ingress controller.
-This is because, when using the sidecar approach, OSM needs to "manage" the namespace so it knows what `namespaces` it needs to inject sidecars into.
+*NOTE:* Depending on how you install NGINX Ingress Controller, you might need to create the `namespace`.
+For example, if you are using manifests to install NGINX Ingress Controller, you can complete all of the steps on [its documentation page](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/), *EXCEPT* for deploying NGINX Ingress Controller.
+When using the sidecar approach, OSM needs to "manage" the namespace so it knows what `namespaces` to inject sidecars into.

-Next thing we need to do is install OSM into the `NGINX Ingress controller` namespace so that the `envoy` sidecar will be injected into NGINX Ingress controller.
+The next step is to install OSM into the `NGINX Ingress Controller` namespace so the `envoy` sidecar will be injected into NGINX Ingress Controller.
 First, create the `nginx-ingress` namespace:

 ```bash